bbaattaahh/acss/structure_and_functions.md

 	- usage of spared matrixis may be / it is not too good idea
 	- preserve the fluencity of the camera mouvi
 	- colour code to classification results
-	- !!!handle that case when tehre is now asparage at all
 	- analiis flow!!!
 	- link together the final output image, (link, rotation, resize)
 	- !!!!! i know how the backgraound look like, i don`t take adventage of it!!!!!

 # Need to buy:
-	web camera - Bought
-	black organic base piant - Bought
 	monitor??
 VGA VS HMDI (both) - I will be my monitor in the bigining Racpberry PI VS laptop - laptop, because of the webcam